-Most uses are permitted along the trail, including snowmobiling in winter.
-Equestrians will find nearly 10 miles of adjacent gravel trail between I-694 and Pine Point Park for their use.
-The paved section of trail through here is groomed in winter for cross-county skiers.
-Permits are required for horseback riding, carriage driving and cross-country skiing.
+Multiple winter uses, including snowmobiling, are permitted along the Gateway State Trail.
+A 10-mile section of parallel gravel trail is also available for horseback riding along a segment located between I-694 and Pine Point Regional Park.
+The paved section of trail through here is groomed during the winter for cross-country skiers.
+Permits are required for horseback riding, carriage driving, and cross-country skiing.

 The Gateway State Trail, built on the former right-of-way of the Soo Line Railroad, connects to trails in Phalen-Keller Regional Park, the Bruce Vento Regional Trail in Saint Paul, and Brown’s Creek State Trail, which links the Gateway State Trail east to Stillwater along the old Zephyr line.

 The trail enters Pine Point Regional Park at its western boundary and links up with a network of trails within the park.
 An extension of the trail from the Stillwater area to William O’Brien State Park approximately 6 miles to the north is proposed for future development.

 As of spring 2016, construction/repairs have closed the Gateway State Trail near the western trailhead in the section between L’Orient and Cayuga Streets.
 The trail has been temporarily rerouted along L’Orient Street, Maryland Avenue, Jackson Street, and Cayuga Street.
 The Gateway State Trail should reopen in the Cayuga area sometime in the summer of 2016.
 As part of the I-35E/Cayuga project, the trail is being extended from Cayuga Street to University Avenue.